preloadPeople harvest tea leaves on rolling hills planted with tea plants overlooking forested mountains.

 Dragon boats find rest as they moor along the calm waterways.

-The Dragon Boat Festival is a traditional Chinese cultural event held annually on the fifth day of the fifth lunar month.
+The Dragon Boat Festival is a traditional Chinese cultural event held on the fifth day of the fifth lunar month annually – May 31st in 2025.
 Also known as Duanwu Festival, it’s now celebrated across much of East Asia and beyond.
 In my opinion, there’s nowhere more fun or frenetic to watch it than Taipei, the capital of Taiwan.

-Dozens of international teams will converge on the Dajia Riverside Park from June 8th to 10th for Taiwan’s biggest racing festival.
+Over the weekend of June 1st, dozens of international teams will converge on the Dajia Riverside Park for Taiwan’s biggest racing festival.
 Furious races battle across the water as teams compete for honor and glory to the pounding beat of huge drums.
 A carnival atmosphere overwhelms the entire city.

 On land, try your hand at dragon boat training to work up an appetite and then gorge on traditional zongzi, delicious packets of glutinous rice steamed with various treats.